-- 1. Remove the 8 screws marked with the symbol 1 as shown in Figure 9. - 2.
-Pull the two bottom corners outward, making sure to clear the LED's and circuit breakers. - 3.
+- 1. Open the front cover and push it backward to hold it open - 2.
+Remove the 8 screws marked with the symbol 1 as shown in Figure 9. - 3.
+Pull the two bottom corners outward, making sure to clear the LED's and circuit breakers. - 4.
 Slowly pull the false front downward and remove.